goochjs/goochjs.github.io/_posts/2019-05-19-yorkshire-dales.md

 Once over the first lump, it was a much easier scramble up rocks and steps to emerge into the moorland above.
 We crossed towards Great Close Hill before bearing west to reach the shores of Malham Tarn to pick up the Pennine Way.
 This heads south through Ing Scar and onto the limestone pavement above the cliff of Malham Cove.
 Having admired the view, we took the steps down to the valley floor and walked back to the start.

-We then hopped into the cars and drove to the station at Horton, to catch a train to Kirkby Stephen, to discover that the latter staion is a not-entirely-welcome 30min walk out of town.
+We then hopped into the cars and drove to the station at Horton, to catch a train to Kirkby Stephen, to discover that the latter station is a not-entirely-welcome 30min walk out of town.

 # Friday - Howgill Fells, Sedbergh and Dent

 - *Distance*: 15.25 miles
 - *Walking time*: 6.75 hrs
-- *Difficulty*: Moderate/tough
+- *Difficulty*: Tough
 - *Lunch*: [The Black Bull], Sedbergh
 - *Accommodation* & *Dinner*: [The George and Dragon], Dent, plus overflow accommodation in [Stone Close] B&B

 ![Map Howgill Fells to Dent](/images/map-howgill-dent.png)

-After breakfast in the very welcoming Kirkby Stephen Hostel, a converted chapel, we had booked a minibus taxi to take us to Bowderdale, six miles west along the A685.
+After breakfast in the very welcoming Kirkby Stephen Hostel, a converted chapel, we had booked a minibus taxi to take us to the "hamlet" of Bowderdale, six miles west along the A685.
 This was a bit of an arbitrary choice, as the driver effectively dropped us on the edge of a field, almost in the middle of a herd of cows.
 From here, the path set off south, smoothly climbing up the west side of Bowderdale itself.

 In the next few hours, we saw only one other person and felt as if we had a vast expanse of hillsides to ourselves.
 Similarly to the remnants of ox-bow lakes we saw on the second half of the [Fairfield Horseshoe], we were treated to a geography lesson such as the view down the perfect U-shaped valley of Langdale (NB not the same Langdale as in the Lake District).